WordPress/gutenberg/docs/designers-developers/developers/block-api/README.md

 # Block API Reference

-Blocks are the fundamental element of the Gutenberg editor.
+Blocks are the fundamental element of the editor.
 They are the primary way in which plugins and themes can register their own functionality and extend the capabilities of the editor.

 ## Registering a block